duckduckgo/duckduckgo-help-pages/_docs/company/advertise-on-duckduckgo-search.md

 order: 1500
 ---

-DuckDuckGo delivers <a href="{{ site.baseurl }}/company/ads-by-microsoft-on-duckduckgo-private-search">privacy respecting advertising</a> to users while providing excellent return on investment for advertisers.
+DuckDuckGo delivers [privacy respecting advertising]({{ site.baseurl }}/company/ads-by-microsoft-on-duckduckgo-private-search) to users while providing excellent return on investment for advertisers.

 As privacy awareness becomes more pervasive, consumers are making more informed technology choices, including which online search engine they use.